‘Promesa’, the Argentine video game that recreates the story of a grandfather and his grandson

 The interesting thing is that the images do not only tell the story of the two of them: they seem relive a past of a time that is no longer.

-The old immigrant hotel located in retirement, recreated in the game.
+The old Immigrant Hotel located in Retiro, recreated in the game.
 Photo Capture Steam

 Palacios worked on the game for 4 years, while studying “New Media” at the Academy of Fine Arts.

-“But I would not have been able to finish the development without the help of Domiziano Maselli, who took care of the music, Andrea Cedraro, who helped me finish the 3D modeling part and my brother Martín who collaborated with the animations,” says Palacios.
+“But I would not have been able to finish the development without the help of Domiziano Maselli, who took care of the music, Andrea Cedraro, who helped me finish the 3D modeling part and my brother Martín who collaborated with the animations,” he tells Clarín.

 What and how to count: the challenge